 The Care for Casualties Appeal is ring-fenced within The Rifles Regimental Trust specifically to care for those regimental families affected by the conflict in Iraq and Afghanistan.
 This includes direct and indirect support and grants to help individuals, on recuperation breaks, funeral support and casualty packs.
-Read the Care for Casualties website to find out more about the charity, the families it supports and the work it does.
+Read the Rifles Regiment website to find out more about the charity, the families it supports and the work it does.

 What goes to Care for Casualties?

 Care for Casualties will receive £15 for every painting sold (including Gift Aid).
 The balance of the total paid goes to cover the costs of mounting, packaging, postage and Paypal fees and taxes.
 The proceeds for each month’s sales on the website are transferred to the charity via JustGiving.

 Vandy Massey is the instigator: the artist who is running with brushes